List of mine warfare vessels of the United States Navy: Motor mineplanters (YMP)

 Mineplanters were used to plant and maintain controlled mines for harbor defense; since the US Army had the primary responsibility for these minefields it is likely that the YMP hull designation was seldom used.

 Auxiliary motor mine sweepers (YMS)

 All Auxiliary Motor Mine Sweeper (YMS) ships to date are YMS-1 class, which itself has multiple subclasses.

+All 1945 transfers to the Soviet Union (USSR) occurred under Project Hula.